jeanmalvessi/ems-algashop-meta/README.md

 Microservice built using a pragmatic approach of DDD, accepting a certain dependence on frameworks and bringing the domain model closer to technological aspects, such as persistence, in order to reduce complexity and facilitate implementation.

 # billing-scheduler
-Microservice built as a short-lived microservice to perform scheduled tasks for the billing microservice.
+Microservice built as a short-lived microservice to perform scheduled asynchronous tasks for the billing microservice.

-# product-catalog (in development)
+# product-catalog
 Microservice built using CDD (Contract-Driven Development) with Spring Cloud Contract.

-# The technologies used are:
+# Tech stack:
 - Java
   - 21
   - 25